 Light therapy, or phototherapy, makes use of an artificial light source that mimics natural sunlight.
 By simply exposing yourself to a light therapy box, you can boost your mood in the comfort of your own home.

 Are you interested in knowing more about the science and benefits of light therapy?
 Here are some of the answers to frequently asked questions about it.

 What is the best light therapy for depression?

-The best light therapy for depression should use a light box with at least 10,000-lux.
+The best light therapy for depression should use a lightbox with at least 10,000-lux.
 This way, it will mimic the sunlight.
-Furthermore, the light box must also be able to filter out harmful UV light to prevent any risk of skin and eye damage.
+Furthermore, the lightbox must also filter out harmful UV light to prevent any risk of skin and eye damage.